Process-based management: Advantages

-Three stages in process-based management
+Stages

 Documenting the process

 To manage its business from a process based perspective, an organisation requires to understand what defines the process and which activities they consist of.

 A business consists of different departments in charge of specific jobs or functions.
 Therefore, the processes support these managerial sectors and transform successful outputs.
 Then a process team performs a set of sequential tasks to analyse whether the organisation delivers useful outputs to the customers.

 Basically, processes are built by information that indicates the current state of company and research data such as customer satisfaction.
 The information includes customer-based agreement, management documentation, purchasing manuals and flow charts.
 For instance, the flow chart is a useful information in order to control the flow of processes and list several steps and activities in detail.

 Analysing process performance

 Analysed and clarified processes are allowed to implement on the actual business.
 Then, an organisation monitors its business and improves the overall stage of process.

 To evaluate the sequence of process, measurement is an essential element that shows results of process performance with numerical and comparative data.
 In other words, organisations obtain a relevant analysis using the measurements that can be shown as graphical representations such as pie charts, bar charts, cause-and-effect analysis, and gap analysis.

 Many organisations highly depend on data and visual analysis processed by information system.
 For this reason, organisation must obtain accurate analysis based on exact data and must be cautious for mistaken output that impacts whole process of their business.

 As a result, the measurements help the company to analyse current state of performance and give guidance for the firm’s sustainable improvements.